JOHN 15

 During the Spring pruning, the number of fruiting buds is regulated so that on the one hand the plant is not exhausted and so fails to produce large grapes, and on the other does not produce too much leafy growth.
 Succulent twigs, and dead and diseased wood are also removed at this time.
 In the Autumn pruning, unwanted branches, and all the leaves would be removed.

 We can see from this that branches that are not bearing fruit are not necessarily cut off.
 As the disciples made their way to the Mount of Olives, they would perhaps pass through the vineyards that were said to clothe its lower slopes.
 They would note that there were four different kinds of branches.
 First, there were branches that would not produce fruit that year, but would do so the next year.
 Second, there were branches that showed every sign of fruiting that year, for the blossoms hung thick upon them.
 Third, there were branches that were clearly past their fruiting years, and needed to be cut off to make way for younger branches.
 Fourth, there were branches that showed signs of disease and withering, and they also would need to be cut off to prevent the whole tree becoming diseased.
 It is clear then that a branch, during its life-span, would come into categories one to three, whereas some would be found in category four from an early stage.
+The Lord selects a characteristic from each of these stages of growth to illustrate His doctrine, but we should not conclude that any individual believer is necessarily going to be found in all of those states during his lifetime.

 So to return to the branches that are taken away.
 The Greek verb used is “airo”, which means “to lift or take up or away”, and is translated in the following ways and frequencies in the Authorised Version of the New Testament: